Mika @ Adelphi Theater in London, UK 10/2015 (gig + pre-gig meeting)

 A small blog post to document our lovely day in London.
 I arrived with my family from Paris by train.
 It was our first time using Eurostar, so comfortable and easy.
 We had an early tea, checked in to our hotel to have a quick shower and hurried to a pub near the theater to meet other fans before the show.

 I continued saying hello to my dear French and Italian friends and thought it’s lovely they want to come to meetings and be a part of the bigger community even they have also their own, smaller communities.
-I’m not a part of their local groups – I can’t speak their language – but we have shared many amazing gigs together and they have always helped me in every possible way and often include me in their plans.
+I can’t speak their language but we have shared many amazing gigs together and they have always helped me in every possible way and often include me in their plans.
 The pub was crowded and noisy but I tried to say quick hello to as many as I could while having a pretty, apricot color drink (that was an Italian thing).

 It was impossible to have a chat with everyone and I’m sorry I missed so many people.
 I saw some UK fans I haven’t seen for a long time, had a little chat with Lara and Bodil and her family from Sweden and managed to quickly introduce my family to Deb who was busy hosting the party.
 Then waved to the Belgian and Dutch fans and had a group picture with the lovely Korean girls I met in Paris (knew Lasher of course in advance).
 I was wearing my favorite butterfly scarf I got as a birthday present from Eriko in Japan, got many compliments about it and thought of her several times during the night.